ibm-cloud-docs/Registry/registry_trusted_content.md

    If you changed your Docker configuration directory, look for the `trust` subdirectory there.
    {: tip}

 You must back up all your keys, and especially the root key.
-If a key is lost or compromised, your [recovery options](/docs/Registry?topic=Registry-ts_index#ts_recoveringtrustedcontent) are limited.
+If a key is lost or compromised, your recovery options are limited, see [How do I recover lost or compromised keys?](/docs/Registry?topic=Registry-troubleshoot-recover-key).

 To back up your keys, see [Docker Content Trust documentation](https://docs.docker.com/engine/security/trust/trust_key_mng/#back-up-your-keys){: external}.